 The Newsroom is the source for media looking for information about UHN or trying to connect with one

 of our experts for an interview.
 It's also the place to find UHN media policies and catch up on our news stories, videos, media releases,

-Your surgeon has recommended Endovascular Aneurysm Repair (EVAR) to treat your aneurysm, after carefully considering your age and health as well as the size, shape and location of your aneurysm.
+Your surgeon has recommended Endovascular Aneurysm Repair (EVAR) to treat your aneurysm.
 There are 3 types of EVAR.
 The type of operation you have will depend on the location and nature of your aneurysm:

 Endovascular aneurysm repair (EVAR) is repair of an abdominal aortic aneurysm and/or iliac aortic aneurysm.